sightmachine/sightmachine-sdk/docs/README.md

 Parameters:
 > - **source_type**: *str, default None*
 >   - Machine source_type to filter the output to.
-Note that this is a machine type system name, not a display name.
+Note that this is a a Sight Machine internal machine type, not a UI-based display name.
 > - **source_type_clean**: *str, default None*
 >   - Machine source_type_clean to filter the output to.
-Note that this is a machine type display name, not a system name.
+Note that this is a UI-based display name, not a Sight Machine internal machine type.

 Returns:
 > - **Pandas DataFrame**